 Computing – teaching and learning

-In line with the 2014 National Curriculum for Computing, our aim at Monksdown Primary is to provide a high-quality computing education.
+Monksdown Primary will provide a high-quality computing education.
 We want children to know more, remember more and understand more in Computing so that they leave primary school computer literate.
 With the increasingly digital society that we live in, we aim to provide our children with skills that will support them in such a society whilst ensuring that the basics of computer use and safety remain at the forefront.

-Our aim is for the curriculum to teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
-Most importantly, we intend to provide pupils with a secure understanding of digital literacy, ensuring that by the time they leave our school, they are digitally literate as active participants in a digital world
+Children will be taught key knowledge about how computers and computer systems work, and how they are designed and programmed.
+Most importantly, we intend to provide pupils with a secure understanding of digital literacy, ensuring that by the time they leave our school, they are digitally literate as active participants in a digital world.

 - computer science (programming and understanding how digital systems work)